 - Identifying stores that really need your support and pinpointing products that are experiencing availability issues, out of stocks and therefore lost sales

-- Fixing those on-shelf availability gaps by deploying an agile field representative to store to tackle those retailer compliance or stock replenishment issues by:
+- Fixing those on-shelf availability gaps by deploying an agile field representative to store to tackle those retailer compliance or stock replenishment issues

 - Merchandising stock on shelf and ensuring stock inventory is maximised to allow regular replenishment